 LinkedIn allows you to connect to other businesses and easily pitch them your product.
 Since it’s a business-focused social media platform, it can be a great B2B lead generator.

-Start by creating or updating your LinkedIn profile, making sure it accurately portrays your business.
+Start by creating or updating your LinkedIn profile, ensuring it accurately portrays your business.
 Then, use LinkedIn to create content offering premium products or services.
 Since leads here are far more likely to be well educated, you can also use more technical jargon to attract the right B2B leads.

 Use Facebook groups to build community and connect with B2B leads